RosettaCommons/documentation/full-options-list.md

 <dt><b>-require_symmetry_perturbation</b> \<Real\></dt>
 <dd>If provided, this is the magnitude of the perturbation to apply when copying mainchain dihedrals for symmetric sampling.
 Allows slightly asymmetric conformations to be sampled.
 Default is 0.0 (no perturbation).<br/>Default: 0.0<br/></dd>
 <dt><b>-MPI_auto_2level_distribution</b> \<Boolean\></dt>
-<dd>If true, will automatically set up job distribution with one emperor talking to N-1 slaves, where N is the total number of processes.
+<dd>If true, will automatically set up job distribution with one director talking to N-1 workers, where N is the total number of processes.
 Cannot be used with -MPI_processes_by_level.
 Default false.<br/>Default: false<br/></dd>
 <dt><b>-MPI_processes_by_level</b> \<IntegerVector\></dt>
 <dd>The number of processes at each level of the parallel communications hierarchy, used only by the MPI version.
-For example, '1 10 100' would mean that one emperor would talk to 10 masters, which would talk to 100 slaves (implying that each master is assigned 10 slaves).
-Similarly, '1 100' would mean that one master would talk directly to 100 slaves.
+For example, '1 10 100' would mean that one director would talk to 10 managers, which would talk to 100 workers (implying that each manager is assigned 10 workers).
+Similarly, '1 100' would mean that one manager would talk directly to 100 workers.
 Required for the MPI version.<br/></dd>
 <dt><b>-MPI_batchsize_by_level</b> \<IntegerVector\></dt>
 <dd>The number of jobs sent at a time by each communication level to its children.
 Given N levels, N-1 values must be specified.
-For example, given 3 communications levels, '100 10' would mean that the emperor sends 100 jobs at a time to each master, which sends 10 jobs at a time to each slave.
+For example, given 3 communications levels, '100 10' would mean that the director sends 100 jobs at a time to each manager, which sends 10 jobs at a time to each worker.
 Must be specified for the helical_bundle_predict and simple_cycpep_predict applications in MPI mode.<br/></dd>
 <dt><b>-MPI_sort_by</b> \<String\></dt>
 <dd>The MPI versions of the helical_bundle_predict and simple_cycpep_predict applictions have the option of writing out the top N% of solutions.
 This determines the sort metric.<br/>Default: "energy"<br/></dd>
 <dt><b>-MPI_choose_highest</b> \<Boolean\></dt>